geralddhill/Dish-Review-Service/README.md

 # Dish Review Service
 This is a project we made for one of our community college classes.
-It was meant to be a review service, but ended up only being a restaurant database with a command line UI.
+Started to simply become a database that stored restaurants, dishes, ingredients, and steps.
+Contains a command line UI
-(Executable does not work)